1ryuk/scratchpad/README.md

 Change $FOLDER variable if you wish to save notes somewhere else

-Choose which program you will write the notes in by editing your *$EDITOR* variable in your shell (make sure to refresh it!)
+Choose which program you will write the notes in by editing your *$EDITOR* variable for your shell of choice

 	export EDITOR=vim